TonylusMark1/TAFIC/README.md

 ## License

 This project is licensed under the ISC License.
-See [LICENSE](LICENSE) for details.